MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-qna.md

 > [!TIP]
 >
-> Including the username as part of the KB name enables multiple people to work independently.
+> Including the username as part of the KB name enables multiple developers to work independently.
 This value is generated automatically, using the username of the person logged in, however you can override this using the `--suffix` option.

-### File generated using the build command
+### The settings file generated using the build command

-The output of `qnamaker:build` includes one settings file per locale.
-Each settings file contains the mapping to the QnA Maker knowledge bases, including the KB ID and hostname for each.
+The output of `qnamaker:build` includes one settings file that contains the mapping to all of the QnA Maker knowledge bases, including the KB ID and hostname for each.

 The QnA Maker KB settings file: